Two Decades Of Criminal Defense Experience

 What is tampering with a witness?

-Oftentimes, there are innocent explanations that can result in dismissals.
-However, if you have been charged with domestic battery, the chances are that your story or explanation is different from what the witnesses and/or the alleged victim has communicated to the officers and the prosecutor.
-I will evaluate your domestic violence case and explore all possible defenses, such as self-defense, defense of others, mutual combat, standing your ground and any alibi defense that you may have.
+Oftentimes, there are innocent explanations that can result in a dismissal of the charges against you.
+If you have been charged with domestic battery, chances are, your story or explanation is different from what the witnesses and/or the alleged victim has communicated to the officers and the prosecutor.

 What is the domestic violence diversion program?